gtewksbury/Microsoft-Bot-Framework-HOL/lab 2 - LUIS/README.md

 * *Six of us are in the mood for a good Italian restaurant tonight at 8:30 here in Pittsburgh"

 While we can easily interpret and parse the relevant information from there requests, doing so programmatically represents a significant challenge.
-Luckily, in a matter of minutes, LUIS can be trained to understand both the users' **Intent** to *Create a Reservation* as well as the pertinent information (or **Entities** in LUIS-speak) included in the above statements:
+Luckily, in a matter of minutes, LUIS can be trained to understand both the users' **Intent** to *Create a Reservation* as well as the relevant information (or **Entities** in LUIS-speak) included in the above statements:

 1. Where:  **Pittsburgh**
 2. When:   **tomorrow night at 8:30 pm**